chelliy/LudumDare50/README.md

 So, this is the reposotory for keeping update and fix for me and my teammates first game in Ludum Dare(Ludum Dare 50).
-Only builds are shared here.
-If you really want to see the code, you can check here: https://github.com/xuborong/LudumDare50.

 My Contribution to the game is: